 I joined a sorority during my sophomore year of college.
 We were small in numbers (around 8-10 people at our school), so each person had a lot of responsibility.
 I dove into unknown territory and ran for President immediately.
 I wanted to set new standards for the organization, and leadership seemed like the only way to do that.
 College provides students the opportunity to put themselves in difficult situations so they can develop skills that will be useful once they enter the workforce.
 My experience as a member of Greek Life taught me how to handle conflict, be considerate of others’ needs, and sacrifice my interests for the greater good – qualities I still use regularly.

-Furthermore, in my opinion, life is too short to stay quiet all of the time.
-I learned a valuable lesson from a friend of mine during my senior year in college — always start the conversation.
-He would get stares and chuckles here and there, but his ability to go up to anyone and start a conversation was inspirational.
-I take that lesson from him and to this day I embrace awkward and quiet moments as an opportunity to speak up, say hi, and make new friends.
-You never know where one “hello” might land you personally or professionally.
+I believe that life is too short to remain silent all the time.
+I learned a powerful lesson from a friend during my senior year of college — always initiate the conversation.
+He would get stares and chuckles every once in a while, but his ability to go up to anyone and start talking was admirable.
+Even to this day, I greet quiet and awkward moments as an opportunity to speak up and say hi.
+You never know where one “hello” might take you in life, either personally or professionally.

 What do you think is the most important thing to keep in mind for your future career during college years?
 Share with us in the comments!

 What’s the most important thing Catherine Murphy, writer for Mercy Ships, learned in college, and how does it help her now?